 PVPC conducted an equity assessment on the transportation planning tasks completed as part of previous UPWP's.
 This assessment process has previously been used on the Regional TIP and identifies how regional transportation improvement projects have potentially impacted defined minority and low-income block groups in the region.
 Analysis of these projects also reflects some of the planning work performed by staff under Task 1.5 - Title VI and Environmental Justice.
-A map of low income and minority areas in the region is shown on page 49 while the TIP project map is shown on page 50.
-A map of planning tasks completed by community from 2010 - 2021 is shown on the figure on page 51.
+A map of low income and minority areas in the region is shown on page 50 while the TIP project map is shown on page 51.
+A map of planning tasks completed by community from 2011 - 2022 is shown on the figure on page 52.

 Past UPWP's were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
-All total, 1174 tasks were identified over this timeframe.
+All total, 1216 tasks were identified over this timeframe.
 While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community.
-This information is summarized on the table on page 52.
-Tasks completed or estimated to be completed as part of the FFY 2020 and FFY 2021 UPWP have also been included on this table for informational purposes.
+This information is summarized on the table on page 53.
+Tasks completed or estimated to be completed as part of the FFY 2021 and FFY 2022 UPWP have also been included on this table for informational purposes.
 Completion of these tasks are estimated and will be updated as part of future UPWP's.

 Only one community, Middlefield, was found to have less than five transportation tasks completed over the entire analysis period.
-Similarly, only one community, Granby, was identified as having only one transportation task completed from 2015 - 2019.
-This reflects the smaller size of these two communities and their small network of federal aid eligible roadways.
+Every community had at least 2 transportation tasks completed from 2016 - 2020.
 PVPC has made efforts to reach out to communities to offer planning assistance such as traffic counts and safety assessments.
 Recent region-wide efforts such as the Safety Compass report have resulted in the ability to offer community wide data to each of the region's 43 cities and towns.
 PVPC also sends GIS related data directly to each community for integration into their own system.